 - You are not permitted to drop either the lecture OR laboratory.
 Drops and withdrawals will be applied to both. - Group work does not mean that one person does the assignment and everyone gets the grade.
-If your instructor feels confident that you did not participate in a group assignment, you will receive a reduced grade or a grade of 0. - Evidence of collusion on individual assignments will result in a grade of 0 for both parties. - Students have one week from the time a grade is posted on Blackboard to dispute the grade.
-Grades cannot be contested after this deadline has passed. - Assignments Number Course policy prohibits extra credit in any form. • Quizzes 4 3 Prelabs Your laboratory grade will be determined as follows: 3 25% Final Exam Group Assignments 25% Lab Report To be completed individually Individual Assignments 4 20% Individual Assignments Lab Report 1 10% Assessments (quizzes and prelabs) Group Presentation 1 10% Group Assignments Final Exam 1 10% Group Presentation See the schedule for due dates.
+If your instructor feels confident that you did not participate in a group assignment, you will receive a reduced grade or a grade of 0. - Evidence of collusion on individual assignments will result in a grade of 0 for both parties. - The lowest assessment grade (quiz or prelab) and lowest individual assignment (NOT the lab report) will be dropped.
+This will be programed into Blackboard and will be reflected in your lab grade the entire semester. - Students have one week from the time a grade is posted on Blackboard to dispute the grade.
+Grades cannot be contested after this deadline has passed.

+• Course policy prohibits extra credit in any form.
+Assignments Number Quizzes 4 Your laboratory grade will be determined as follows: Prelabs 3 25% Final Exam Group Assignments 3 25% Lab Report To be completed individual ly Individual Assignments 4 20% Individual Assignments Lab Report 1 10% Assessments (quizzes and prelabs) Group Presentation 1 10% Group Assignments Final Exam 1 See the schedule for due dates.
 Your instructor will provide section specific dates.